stevegraham/slanger/README.md

 --statistics-http-password HTTP password for accessing statistics.

+--mongo Use mongo DB, on or off.
+Needed for statistics and multiple applications.
+Default: off

 --mongo-host Mongodb host for the statistics.
 Default: localhost

 --mongo-port Mongodb TCP port for the statistics.
 Default: 27017